Robust Control for Signal Temporal Logic Specifications using Average Space Robustness: Discussion and Future Work

 \section{Discussion and Future Work}

 This work introduced discrete average space robustness as quantitative semantics for signal temporal logic.
 Closely connected to these semantics, the predicate robustness degree was introduced as a new robustness notion of a signal with respect to a signal temporal logic formula by only looking at predicates.
-In an illustrative example, we motivated why this may be a suitable choice in control applications.

-A model predictive control framework was then presented, where a simplified version of discrete average space robustness was incorporated into the cost function of the optimization problem.
-The presented framework guarantees the satisfaction of the formula while maximizing the predicate robustness degree.
-Furthermore, it was shown that the optimization problem can be written as a quadratic program, which is computationally easy to solve, resulting in low computation times.
-This makes the approach especially suitable for dynamical systems with fast dynamics.
+In an illustrative example, we motivated why these notions may be a suitable choice in control applications.
+A model predictive control framework was then presented where a simplified version of discrete average space robustness was incorporated into the cost function of the optimization problem.
+The presented framework guarantees the satisfaction of the formula while maximizing the discrete average space robustness.
+Furthermore, it was shown that the proposed framework is computationally-efficient, which was demonstrated in a high-dimensional simulation example.

-For the simplified version of discrete average space robustness, a parameter $k_1$ needed to be determined.
-We proposed an algorithm that solves this problem.
-However, this could potentially be handled in a more adaptive way and is subject to future work.
-Future work will also include an extension of the expressivity since only a subset of STL was considered.
-We are currently working on continuous feedback control laws for signal temporal logic formulas by considering nonlinear predicates and nonlinear systems.
-We plan to apply the obtained results of this work to multi-agent systems, including cooperative tasks such as obstacle avoidance, sequencing, coverage, formation, dispersion and possibly other tasks.
+For the simplified version of discrete average space robustness, a parameter $k_1$ needs to be determined.
+We proposed an algorithm that solves this problem; however, this algorithm has some limitations and is hence subject to future work.
+Another topic of future work is the question if recursive feasibility of the MPC framework can be guaranteed.
+Furthermore, experiments are planned in order to demonstrate the suitability of our method for practical use.
+In a complementary approach, we are currently also working on continuous-time feedback control laws for signal temporal logic specifications by considering nonlinear predicates and nonlinear (multi-agent) systems.

-\begin{ack} This work was supported in part by the Swedish Research Council (VR), the European Research Council (ERC), the Swedish Foundation for Strategic Research (SSF) and the Knut and Alice Wallenberg Foundation (KAW). \end{ack}